homebrew-ppc64le/brew/docs/Manpage.md

 ### `pr-publish` [*`options`*] *`pull_request`* [*`pull_request`* ...]

-Publishes bottles for a pull request with GitHub Actions.
-Requires write access to the repository.
+Publish bottles for a pull request with GitHub Actions.
+Requires write access to the `homebrew/core` repository.

 ### `pr-pull` [*`options`*] *`pull_request`* [*`pull_request`* ...]

-Download and publish bottles, and apply the bottle commit from a pull request with artifacts generated from GitHub Actions.
+Download and publish bottles, and apply the bottle commit from a pull request with artifacts generated by GitHub Actions.
 Requires write access to the repository.

 * `--no-publish`:
-  Download the bottles, apply the bottle commit, and upload the bottles to Bintray, but don't publish them.
+  Download the bottles, apply the bottle commit and upload the bottles to Bintray, but don't publish them.
 * `--no-upload`:
   Download the bottles and apply the bottle commit, but don't upload to Bintray.
 * `-n`, `--dry-run`: